 Content creation, in its simplest form, is storytelling.
 Telling stories is part of the fabric of humanity.
-Starting with cave drawings and folklore, the art of storytelling has transformed into the film industry, one of the fastest-growing and innovative industries today.
+Starting with cave drawings and folklore, the art of storytelling has transformed into what has become one of the fastest-growing and innovative industries today: entertainment.
 People go to see movies to get swept up in the drama, romance, and action of the latest narrative.
 If people have an emotional response to these kinds of stories, what’s keeping them from connecting with your story?
 Crafting content through the lens of telling a story gives your audience a great opportunity to connect to your brand and your product.
 Everyone has an interesting story.
 You just need to figure out how to tell yours.
 Below, we have some ways that storytelling can dramatically improve your content marketing efforts.

 Today’s consumer has more demands than ever about the user experience – they expect a more personalized, more consistent, and more relevant experience across the channels and devices that they use.
 This puts extra pressure on marketers to understand and deliver on these expectations, which requires an understanding of the customer and what they want.
-If you’re going to continue to engage with your current and future audience, you will need to create fresh, exciting and emotionally engaging content.
+If you’re going to continue to engage with your current and future audience, you will need to create fresh, exciting, and emotionally engaging content.

 The biggest blind spot that companies have to deal with is understanding what their customer’s journey is.
 What is it like to purchase from your business?
 Understanding your customer’s journey is a crucial part of improving the overall customer experience.
 Without this insight, you will never know the obstacles or challenges that your customers might be facing in their decision to make a purchase.
 You need to deeply understand what it is about your brand that attracts customers, and what could potentially turn them away.
 Essentially, you need to walk in their shoes.
 Below, we have 5 steps to consider when creating a customer journey map.